Skip to main content

 • Dogs love their owners unconditionally and science has proven as much.
 Their senses of smell and hearing are intensely tied to their recognition of their family members.

-• What is normal and what is not?
-The answer is: when the behavior is harmless or just annoying, it is probably normal.
-When the behavior is destructive, disruptive, or places people or other pets at risk, it is not normal.
+• When a behavior is harmless, it is probably normal.
+When a behavior is destructive, disruptive, or places people or other pets at risk, it is not normal.
 Addressing the problems early, before they become ingrained, is the best hope for avoiding future problems.
-Dogs will be dogs, but people are still ultimately responsible for them.

 • Many veterinarians, including nutritionists and behaviorists, believe it is important for dogs and cats to express their natural foraging and hunting behaviors.
 For pets living indoors, this can be difficult, and the lack of this stimulation can sometimes lead to behavior problems.
 Enriching a pet's environment with food toys and puzzles at mealtimes can fulfill the need to forage.
 The use of toys, puzzles and other novel methods of food delivery can also be effective ways to increase daily movement in overweight or inactive pets.